 The suspected location is about 13 nautical miles from the Mauritian coastline, at the edge of territorial waters.
-The sea depth in the circle marking the position ranges from 2675 to 2833 meter with a depth of
+The sea depth in the circle marking the position ranges from 2675 to 2833 meters with a depth of

 2752 meter in the centre.

-Striking about this location is that it is situated in a zone that has been labelled* as having a strong westward current for a few months a year to the east of neighbouring island La Réunion.
+Striking about this location is that it is in a zone that has been labelled* as having a strong westward current for a few months a year to the east of neighbouring island La Réunion.
 It is known that Réunion did share a request with the authorities about the position.